Peham33/container-application-challenge/README.md

 All following commands need to be executed on the virtual machine.

+## Setup Docker-Compose

+A ready to use compiled java application is included in the repository in order to make the setup faster and simpler.

+1. Run `docker-compose up --build` in /vagrant directory
+2. The application is now running under [https://localhost:443](https://localhost:443)

+If changes have been made to any files, run `docker-compose up --build`.

+With this setup you are ready to start the first part of the challenge.
+You can access the instructions for part 1 at [challenge website](http://localhost:3000/compose-challenges.html) or continue with the setup.

 ### Start and configure minikube

+This part of the setup is only needed for the kubernetes part of the challenge.

 To start the kubernetes cluster run: